Tunewhistle/PortfolioProject5-PowerBI-DA/README.md

 |3|Sales Representatives|A detailed overview of internet sales per customer|Can follow up my customers, and see who buys the most and who we can sell more to|A Power BI dashboard that allows me to filter data for each customer|
 |4|Sales Representatives|A detailed overview of internet sales per product|Can follow up products that I sell the most|A Power BI dashboard which allows me to filter data for each product|

-## 3. Decide what datasets are needed, collect, cleanse and transform data
+## 3. Decide what datasets are needed.
+Collect, cleanse and transform data
 Thought process:
 1. As the user wants to see the sales of products and the difference between sales and budget, sales and budget data are needed.
 2. As the user wants to filter the data by customers and products, customer and product data are needed as well.